pgjdbc/www/documentation/head/replication.md

 As mentioned previously, replication stream should periodically send feedback to database to prevent disconnect by timeout.
 Feedback sends during call `read` or `readPending` if it's time to send feedback.
 We can also force send feedback via `org.postgresql.replication.PGReplicationStream#forceUpdateStatus()`.
-Another important duty of feedback it's say database which LSN successfully received and applied to consumer, it necessary for monitoring and truncate/archive WAL's that that are no longer needed.
-In case restart replication, it's will started from last success processed LSN that was send via feedback to database.
+Another important duty of feedback is to provide the  server with the LSN that has been successfully received and applied to consumer, it necessary for monitoring and truncate/archive WAL's that that are no longer needed.
+In the event that replication has been restarted, it's will start from last successfully processed LSN that was send via feedback to database.

 For say database which LSN successfully applied on current consumer and can be truncated/archive you should set it to `org.postgresql.replication.PGReplicationStream#setFlushedLSN` and